ReeSilva/Neve/README.md

 ## Support

 Encountered an issue or have a question?
-Visit our [Issue Tracker](https://github.com/redyf/Neve/issues) or message me on Discord, my username is **redyf**.
+Visit our [Issue Tracker](https://github.com/reesilva/neve/issues).
+For the original project support, visit [redyf/Neve issues](https://github.com/redyf/Neve/issues) or message redyf on Discord.

 Happy coding!